-Another note regarding technology used in ophthalmology: Many of our colleagues use technology-related jargon to differentiate themselves in a crowded field.
+Another note regarding the technology used in ophthalmology: Many of our colleagues use technology-related jargon to differentiate themselves in a crowded field.
 For example: if LASIK is good, is Z-LASIK better?

 In reality, there is no difference.
 Z-LASIK is done with a laser from the company Ziemer (hence the Z), and LASIK is done with a laser from the company J&J Vision.
 The procedures are identical.

 At Focal Point Vision, we do not use technology to confuse our patients.
-Below you will find a list of our surgical and diagnostic equipment along with a description of what they do in layman’s terms.
+Below, you will find a list of our surgical and diagnostic equipment, along with a description of what they do in layman’s terms.

 Technology Used in Cataract Surgery

-Technology Used in LASIK
+Technology Used During LASIK

-Visx S4 + iDesign — This the laser that performs the second part of LASIK surgery: the reshaping of the cornea.
+Visx S4 + iDesign — This is the laser that performs the second part of LASIK surgery, the reshaping of the cornea.
 We utilize infrared cameras to “lock” on to your pupil and center the treatment.
 The iDesign is the latest and greatest wavefront aberrometer that is used to plan the LASIK treatment.

 Pentacam and Orbscan — These machines are utilized to measure the shape of the cornea.
 Think of them as CT scans of the cornea.
 They help us to determine if a patient is a good candidate for LASIK, and they help us diagnose and treat astigmatism and corneal scars.

-Atlas 9000 Corneal Topographer — This machine measures the shape of the cornea by projecting rings and measuring the distance between the rings.
+Atlas 9000 Corneal Topographer — This device measures the shape of the cornea by projecting rings and measuring the distance between the rings.
 It helps us determine if a patient is a good candidate for LASIK, and it helps us diagnose and treat astigmatism.

-Lenstar and IOL Master — These machines are used to measure patients for cataract surgery.
+Lenstar and IOL Master — These technologies are used to measure patients for cataract surgery.
 In the old days, we would use ultrasound, but these machines use a laser to measure the length of the eye (a much more accurate technique).
 They help us to help patients see clearly after cataract surgery.